The Banner Saga: Kickstarter

-Although Stoic set out to develop the game using their own personal savings, they intended to use Kickstarter to fund the game since they founded the company, being encouraged by White Whale Games, as well as the successes of Double Fine Adventure and Wasteland 2.
+Although Stoic set out to develop the game using their own personal savings, they had intended to use Kickstarter to fund the game since they founded the company, being encouraged by White Whale Games, as well as the successes of Double Fine Adventure and Wasteland 2.
 Work on the Kickstarter campaign and a prototype build started in January 2012.
 While Thomas originally wanted $10,000 in funding from Kickstarter to outsource animation work, Watson convinced the others to raise it to $30,000 after finding that it was the most a project could make.
 After the success of Double Fine Adventure, they decided to raise the goal to $50,000, believing their initial goal would dampen interest.
 The announcement of the game further increased the reputation of the studio and they decided to capitalize on it by increasing their goal to $100,000, while fearing that the previous goal too might feel underwhelming.

 The campaign was opened to pledges on March 19, 2012 and met its funding goal in the course of the next day.
 After the game was funded more than four times than its goal on Kickstarter, Stoic in April 2012 brought in music composer Austin Wintory to work on the game's music.
 In addition, Kpow Audio worked on the game's ambience and sound quality, while Powerhouse Animation Studios worked on the animation and the cutscenes.
 The additional funding also allowed Stoic to port the game to iPad and Linux.
 Meanwhile, the developers also hired three more employees to work on the game, including Jeff Uriarte who worked at Vigil Games, Brian Mumm who worked at BioWare Austin, and Leslee Beldotti.